RusaUB/bittorrent/README.md

 # BitTorrent V1 Simulation in Rust

 This project simulates the behavior of the classic BitTorrent V1 protocol, fully implemented in **Rust**.
 It focuses on core concepts such as trackers, peers, seeds, and file piece distribution, demonstrating the mechanics behind distributed file sharing.

 [BEP 3 - The BitTorrent Protocol Specification](https://www.bittorrent.org/beps/bep_0003.html) specifically describes the original design of BitTorrent, including `.torrent` files, tracker communication, peer connections, and piece verification.

 ---

 # Overview

-BitTorrent is a peer-to-peer (P2P) protocol designed to efficiently distribute large files across multiple participants (peers) without overloading any single server.
+BitTorrent is a peer-to-peer (P2P) protocol designed to efficiently distribute large files across multiple participants without overloading any single server.
+The ecosystem consists of several key components working together:

 ![BitTorrent Protocol Layout](./assets/torrent_overview.png)

-Definitions:
+The BitTorrent ecosystem consists of several key participants:

-- **Tracker**: A central server that coordinates the list of peers but does not transfer data itself.
+- **Tracker**: A central coordinator that maintains lists of peers but doesn't transfer any file data itself
-- **Seed**: A peer that has the **full copy** of the file and only uploads pieces to others.
+- **Seed**: A peer with a complete copy of the file who only uploads to others
-- **Peer**: A client participating in the file exchange; it may have only a subset of the file.
+- **Peer**: A client participating in file exchange who may have a partial or complete copy
-- **Leech**: A peer that is still **downloading** the file and not yet a complete seed.
+- **Leech**: A peer that is still downloading the file and not yet a complete seed

-Dashed lines represent peer-to-peer (P2P) communication channels where file pieces are exchanged directly.

-The Tracker only facilitates the initial peer discovery (via request/response), after which peers communicate directly without further Tracker involvement.
+The communication pattern is straightforward: peers connect to the tracker initially to discover other participants, then establish direct P2P connections with each other to exchange file pieces.
+After the initial discovery phase, the tracker is no longer needed for the actual data transfer, making the system highly resilient.

 ---